...

 Roof Material Compatibility:

-Choose a roof material that is compatible with solar panel installation.
+Choose a roofing material that is compatible with solar panel installation.
 Some of the best options include asphalt shingles, metal roofing, and tile roofing.
 Avoid materials that may be difficult to work with, such as thatch or wood shake.

 Roof Age and Condition: